hello-robot/hello-robot.github.io/docs/getting_started/demos_web_teleop.md

 - **Step Actions**: When you click, Stretch will move a fixed distance based on the selected speed.
 - **Press-Release**: Stretch will move while you are pressing and holding the button and will stop when you release.
 - **Click-Click**: Stretch will start moving when you click and will stop when you click again.
 You can also stop Stretch by moving the cursor outside the button you clicked.

+## Troubleshooting

+If you're having trouble with the steps in the guide, please check the following tips:

+### Stretch fails launch the interface

+The interface will have created a .zip file with its logs.
+Please contact Hello Robot support and include the file.
+The log files will typically include information on what went wrong.